outscale/terraform-provider-outscale/docs/resources/vm.md

 * `tpm_enabled` - If true, a virtual Trusted Platform Module (vTPM) is enabled on the VM.
 If false, it is not.<br />The default behavior for `tpm_enabled` varies depending on the source OMI of the VM.<br />If the `tpm_mandatory` attribute of the source OMI is true, a vTPM has to be attached to the VM and it will be created by default.
 Setting `tpm_enabled` to false will cause the creation request to fail.<br />If the `tpm_mandatory` attribute of the source OMI is false, only setting `tpm_enabled` to true will create and attach a vTPM to the VM.
 * `user_data` - The Base64-encoded MIME user data.
 * `vm_id` - The ID of the VM.
 * `vm_initiated_shutdown_behavior` - The VM behavior when you stop it.
 If set to `stop`, the VM stops.
 If set to `restart`, the VM stops then automatically restarts.
 If set to `terminate`, the VM stops and is deleted.
+Important: This attribute is deprecated in favor of `shutdown_behavior_configuration` and will be removed in the next major version of the provider.
 * `vm_type` - The type of VM.
 For more information, see [VM Types](https://docs.outscale.com/en/userguide/VM-Types.html).

 ## Timeouts